 Some skin cancers such as squamous cell carcinomas look similar to warts so it is important to get a firm diagnosis if there is any doubt.

-Warts respond best to individualised treatment when using homeopathy.
+Whatever the details, warts should be treated according to classical homeopathic principles.
 In one study, 90% of patients with various types of warts saw their warts disappear within six months when remedies that matched their individualising symptoms were used (Gupta, Bhardwaj, and Manchanda, 1991).
 In another trial involving a combination remedy for plantar warts where symptoms were not matched, no positive result was achieved (Labrecque, Audet, Latulippe, 1992).

 Tags: ano-genital warts, ant-c, antimonium crudum, bleeding warts, butchers warts, calc, calc-c, calcarea carbonica, caust, causticum, cinn, cinnebaris, combination remedy, Common Wart Remedies, dulc, dulcamara, endophytic warts, ferr-p, ferrum picricum, flat warts, freezing warts, graph, graphites, homeopathy, itching warts, molluscum contagiosum, mosaic warts, nat-m, natrum muriaticum, nit-ac, nitricum acidum, periungal warts, plantar warts, remedy, ruta, ruta graveolens, thuja, thuja occidentalis, treating warts, wart, warts

 If you liked the information on this page you may also enjoy our free weekly newsletter, full of world news on homeopathy.
 Subscribe to it at: http://mad.ly/signups/46424/join.